-The District is a conservation and reclamation district created by division of Paseo del Este Municipal Utility District pursuant to a division order adopted by the Original District on March 27, 2003 and operates pursuant to the Act and Chapters 49 and 54, Texas Water Code.
+Paseo del Este Municipal Utility District No. 6 (the "District") is a conservation and reclamation district created by division of Paseo del Este Municipal Utility District pursuant to a division order adopted by the Original District on July 8, 2003, and operates pursuant to the Act and Chapters 49 and 54, Texas Water Code.
 Prior to division, Paseo del Este Municipal Utility District was created as a Conservation and Reclamation District by the Act.
-The District is located wholly within the extraterritorial jurisdiction of the City.
+The District is located wholly within the extraterritorial jurisdiction of the City of El Paso, Texas (the "City").